haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 	- Remember to make your layer permanent again

 **Answer the following questions on Moodle:**
-- What do the hill shade parameters azimuth and altitude mean?
+- What do the hill shade parameters azimuth and verticle angle mean?
 - What is the maximum slope of the study area based on the DEM10m_Muurla?
 - How about the mean slope of the study area based on the DEM10m_Muurla?